luvolondon/fvtt-module-jitsiwebrtc/README.md

 v0.3.4
 * Use Jitsi's API for attaching local video to the video window.
 This should fix the freezing of local video windows.

+v0.4.0
+* Update to support FVTT 0.7.2 and above
+* Update lib-jitsi-meet to latest library version
+* This is a major refactor of the code base and may still contain bugs.
+Please submit issues that are found.

 # License
 This Foundry VTT module, written by Luvolondon, is licensed under a Creative Commons Attribution 4.0 International License.